 Our curriculum is designed to meet the requirements of the national curriculum and to:

-Our curriculum is organised into topics which have been purposefully selected to ignite children’s interests and connect them to the world around them.
-These topics incorporate the knowledge and skills of each of the different curriculum areas while promoting the links within and across subjects so that there is continuity and progression, challenge and depth.
-Where particular subject learning does not connect sensibly to a topic, this is taught discretely.
-Click to view Curriculum Map Overview for Year 1 to Year 6 .
+Our curriculum is organised into discrete subjects with curriculum links which have been purposefully created.
+Our aim is to ignite children’s interest and to connect them to the world around them.
+The subjects incorporate the knowledge and skills of each of the different curriculum areas while promoting the links within and across subjects so that there is continuity and progression, challenge and depth of learning.

 We aim to help the children understand that the more knowledge they acquire, the more they can develop their understanding of the world around them and begin to think creatively and critically about it.